 Her next contender, with its smug shiny façade taunts, “That’s you casting the reflection.
 Don’t try to avoid me.”

 Without hesitation, the third combatant assails, “Remember how often you speak thinking your words are gospel?
+Check www.maidthis.com/ site when searching for professional cleaner in Los Angeles.
 How often have you judged other people’s actions when you’ve done the same?
 Do you remember the times you chose anger instead of peace?”

 With a longing glance towards the possible means of escape, the convicted decides not to escape through the door, but chooses to spar with all four contenders.

 Thus, Doris, as she wrestles with her Bible, mirrors, memories and windows in the circle of her house during the pandemic!!

 Comments?
 Please see our Facebook Post.